 I hear gray wolves howling around my house a lot and wanted to study them to understand them better.
 The wolf has always been a tradition in America forever.

-In some Native American tribes, the wolf was known as a spirit animal to many people, Some tribes such as the Quileute and the Kwakiutl tell stories of their first ancestors transformed from wolves into men.
+In some Native American tribes, the wolf was a spirit animal to many people.
+Some tribes, such as the Quileute and the Kwakiutl, tell stories of their first ancestors transformed from wolves into men.

-The wolf is a highly intelligent, social creature.
-They can run fast, work in packs to take down large prey, and have a very complex social structure.
+The wolf is an intelligent, social creature.
+They can run fast, work in packs to take down large prey, and have a complex social structure.

 What is a Male Wolf Called?

-A male wolf is simply called “male wolf”.
+A male wolf is called a “male wolf.”
 Unlike most mammals, they do not have a specific name or term to distinguish them.
 A male wolf that is breeding is called a stud or brute.
 The male canines can be called “sire” if breeding.

 What is a Female Wolf Called?

-Again, a female wolf does not have a specific term to name them.
+Again, a female wolf does not have a specific term to name.
 Female canines are generally called a bitch.

 What Other Names are There for Wolves?

 Wolves can be known by their place in the wolf pack.
-They can be alpha, beta, gamma, omega, stud, brute, pup, juvenile, adolescent, or adults.
+They can be alpha, beta, gamma, omega, stud, brute, pup, juvenile, adolescent, or adult.